 In a recent study, it was found that 91% of companies and 81% of employees stated that upskilling your workforce boosts productivity at work

 In this chapter, we highlight the significance of planning ahead and establishing a clear route for employee development.
-In the face of the additional pressures caused by COVID-19, having a development plan will provide employees with the vision that is essential to their personal growth.
+In the face of the additional pressures caused by COVID-19, having an employee development plan will provide employees with the vision that is essential to their personal growth.
 Working from home has prevented many team members from being able to look beyond their immediate situation, as a result, many have lost the drive for self-improvement.
 As long as remote working sustains, this hurdle will present difficulties for many individuals.
-Through creating a robust and achievable development plan, employees can once again realize their aspirations and improve their professional skills further through learning and training programs.
+Through creating a robust and achievable employee development plan, employees can once again realize their aspirations and improve their professional skills further through learning and training programs.

 The move to remote-work led HR to rapidly adapt their onboarding strategies.
 Virtual onboarding programs require additional planning but they can be very impactful.
 The process is a new one, yet, this does not necessarily mean that it can’t be as successful.
 Employee retention is significantly affected by the experience of onboarding, therefore remote teams must take further steps to ensure a positive remote employee onboarding process.